three14consulting/three14consulting/README.md

 Hi and welcome to Three14 Consulting's GitHub page!
 Three14 Consulting provides data analytics/data science services on a contractual basis.

-Edward, the Managing Director, has over 8 years experience in this field with experience in sub-fields ranging from **data warehousing/ETL**, **business intelligence/data visualisation** through to predictive **modeling/data science/machine learning**.
+Edward, the Managing Director, has over 8 years experience in this field with experience in sub-fields ranging from **data warehousing/ETL**, **business intelligence/data visualisation** through to **predictive modeling/data science/machine learning/artificial intelligence**.

 ## ✒ Contact & Connect